-- Send the API request either by using polling for events inside NetSuite or using suite script to send in data as API to zenbridge
+- Send the API request either by using polling for events inside NetSuite ERP or using a suite script to send in data as API to Zenbridge.

 - Zenbridge receives an API call from NetSuite, we validate that data against your partner’s compliance requirements.